-In 2017, PVAS celebrated the 30th anniversary of Birding 101!
+In 2022, PVAS celebrated the 35th anniversary of Birding 101!
 We are excited to continue offering this workshop for years to come.

 Classroom sessions are held on four consecutive Thursday evenings (7-9 pm) beginning in April.
 An impressive collection of images and recordings, many captured by the instructors, enhance these sessions.
-To reinforce in-class learning, field trips are held at various locations around the Panhandle from roughly 7 am-12 pm on corresponding Saturdays.
+To reinforce in-class learning, field trips are held at various locations around the Panhandle from roughly 7am-12pm on corresponding Saturdays.
 All field trips are held outdoors, and focus on exploring a variety of habitats to observe the bird species found in each.

 Upcoming classes: